forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Refs Warfare Documentation

 > Each war is brutal in its own ways.

-> Documentation and legislation (laws of war) possibly contribute to reduce the brutality of warfare.
+What occurs is important, what not occurs is important. <!--(Unbiased) Documentation and legislation (laws of war) possibly contribute to reduce the brutality of warfare.-->
->
-> For warfare, it is also important what does not occur.

-> The articles and notes below document some aspects of brutality of this war.
+> The articles and notes below document some aspects of warfare.
 It is not complete.
 It is not verified.
+Mainly for personal purposes to have some hints what's going on or even attempting to put oneself into those places - well not possible but still attempted.
 >
 > As judgement is not an [objective here](#notes) here, the items !here! can be removed once peace is reached.